Viola d'amore: Range

-As on the treble viol, the register above the octave (d) on the top string would seldom be used except in contemporary music.
+As on the treble viol, the register above the octave (d) on the top string is seldom used in music of the 17th and 18th centuries.
 The viola d'amore was normally tuned specifically for the piece it was to play - cf. scordatura.
-Towards the end of the 18th century the standard tuning became Open D Major: A, d, a, d', f♯', a', d".
+Most commonly, the instrument would be tuned in D major, and by the end of the 18th century this became the standard: A, d, a, d', f♯', a', d".
+However, other tunings used include a D minor tuning (achieved by simply lowering the third string to F-natural) and an A minor tuning, both used in the viola d'amore concerti written by Antonio Vivaldi.

+The overall range of the modern version of the instrument generally stretches from A2 to A6, though many instruments with longer fingerboards are capable of playing higher than this.
+Due to the enormous range covered by the open tuning itself, a three-octave A major scale can be played on a seven-string instrument without shifting past first position.

 Use

 The bridge on an early 18th-century instrument, showing both sets of strings.

-The instrument was especially popular in the late 17th century, although a specialised viola d'amore player would have been highly unusual, since it was customary for professional musicians to play a number of instruments, especially within the family of the musician's main instrument.
-Later, the instrument fell from use, as the volume and power of the violin family became preferred over the delicacy and sweetness of the viol family.
-However, there has been renewed interest in the viola d'amore in the last century.
-The viola players Henri Casadesus and Paul Hindemith both played the viola d'amore in the early 20th century, and the film composer Bernard Herrmann made use of it in several scores.
-It may be noted that, like instruments of the violin family, the modern viola d'amore was altered slightly in structure from the baroque version, mainly to support the extra tension of steel wound strings.
+The instrument was especially popular in the late 17th century, although a specialized viola d'amore player would have been highly unusual, since it was customary for professional musicians to play a number of instruments, especially within the family of the musician's main instrument.
+Towards the end of the 18th century, the instrument largely fell from use, as the volume and power of the violin family became preferred over the more introverted tone of the viol family.
+However, there has been significant renewed interest in the viola d'amore in the last century.
+The viola players and composers Henri Casadesus and Paul Hindemith both played the viola d'amore in the early 20th century, and the film composer Bernard Herrmann made use of it in several scores.
+It may be noted that, like instruments of the violin family, the modern viola d'amore was altered slightly in its construction from the Baroque version, mainly to support the extra tension of steel wound strings.

-Leoš Janáček originally planned to use the viola d'amore in his second string quartet, "Intimate Letters".
+Leoš Janáček originally planned to use the viola d'amore in place of the viola in his second string quartet, "Intimate Letters".
 The use of the instrument was symbolic of the nature of his relationship with Kamila Stösslová, a relationship that inspired the work.
-However, the version with viola d'amore was found in rehearsal to be impracticable, and Janáček re-cast the part for a conventional viola.
+However, the version with viola d'amore was found in rehearsal to be impracticable, and Janáček re-cast the part for the four-string viola.

 Sergei Prokofiev's ballet Romeo and Juliet features a viola d'amore as well.

-The viola d'amore can regularly be heard today in musical ensembles that specialise in historically informed performances of Baroque music on authentic instruments.
+The viola d'amore can be heard today on occasion in musical ensembles that specialise in historically informed performances of Baroque music on authentic instruments, and is heard most often in this style of music as a solo instrument rather than an integrated member of the ensemble.
+Many viola d'amore players in the modern day have also introduced the instrument to genres such as jazz, contemporary, folk, and electronic music.